Scrambled Eggs and Zucchini

 Ingredient-Stretching Tip: Have a ton of zucchini?
 Make this zucchini with feta and vinegar.

-It’s summertime, so zucchini season must be here.
-If you have an abundance of zucchini and are wondering what else you can do with this ridiculously versatile vegetable, may I suggest you try these zucchini and eggs.
+It’s summertime, so zucchini season must be in full swing.
+If you have an abundance of zucchini and are wondering what else you can do with this highly versatile vegetable, may I suggest you try these scrambled eggs and zucchini.

-My mother often made zucchini and eggs when I was growing up, and she followed her mother-in-law’s (my late Nana’s) “recipe.”
-It’s old-school Italian (known as peasant food), which basically means they’re inexpensive to make and can feed a lot of hungry peeps.
+My mother often made scrambled eggs and zucchini when I was growing up, and she followed her mother-in-law’s (my late Nana’s) “recipe.”
+It’s old-school Italian (known as peasant food), which basically means they’re inexpensive to make and can feed a lot of peeps.

 What makes this recipe taste unique is the relatively generous amount—1/2 cup’s worth—of Pecorino Romano cheese that goes into it, which really flavors zucchini.
 I love zucchini, but it’s sort of like the tofu of vegetables.
 It needs good flavors to come to life.

-These zucchini and eggs also call for garlic powder instead of fresh garlic.
+These scrambled eggs and zucchini also call for garlic powder instead of fresh garlic.
 I once asked my mother why she didn’t use fresh garlic here, and she said it’s because the garlic powder adds a lot more flavor.
 She’s right.
-It infuses the zucchini and contributes to the unique taste of this simple, humble dish.
+It infuses the zucchini, contributing to the unique taste of this humble dish.

 FYI: You can cook the zucchini until golden brown, but it’s not necessary.
 You also don’t have to worry about ensuring it holds its shape.
-It should really be buttery yellow, soft, and meld into the equally soft scrambled eggs.
+It’s supposed to be buttery yellow, soft, and practically melt into the equally soft scrambled eggs.
 Basically, this dish should be as tender as a baby’s bottom.

-When you finish cooking these zucchini and eggs, it’s not mandatory to pile them between bread (e.g., ciabatta, Italian bread, or French bread), but it’s highly encouraged.
+When you finish making this recipe, it’s not mandatory to pile the zucchini and eggs on ciabatta, Italian, or French bread, but it’s highly encouraged.
 This recipe is made for it and totally becomes an old-school Italian-style sandwich.

-- Italian comfort food: The combination of zucchini and eggs is common in Italian cooking, and it’s a dream piled onto bread.
+Italian comfort food: The combination of zucchini and eggs is common in Italian cooking, and they’re a dream piled onto bread.

-- Inexpensive: The only relatively pricey ingredient in this recipe is the Pecorino Romano, but you can buy it in bulk and freeze it.
+Inexpensive: The only relatively pricey ingredient in this recipe is the Pecorino Romano, but you can purchase it in bulk and store it in the freezer.

 Key Ingredients

-- Extra Virgin Olive Oil: EVOO is a must for its bolder taste than regular olive oil.
+- Extra Virgin Olive Oil: EVOO is a must to help flavor the zucchini appropriately.

 - Garlic Powder: Garlic powder offers more concentrated flavor than fresh garlic here.

-- Pecorino Romano Cheese: This cheese adds more pungent flavor than Parmesan.
+- Pecorino Romano Cheese: This cheese is much more pungent than Parmesan.

 See the recipe card below for more information on ingredients and quantities.

 - Cook the zucchini: Heat the olive oil in a large pan and add the zucchini.
 Sprinkle with the garlic powder, salt, and pepper, and stir.
-Spread the zucchini in a single layer and cook until soft, about 20 minutes
+Spread the zucchini in a single layer and cook until soft, about 20 minutes, stirring often.

-- Prepare the eggs: Whisk the eggs in a bowl, then whisk in the grated Pecorino.
+- Prepare the eggs: Whisk the eggs in a bowl with the grated Pecorino.

 - Cook the eggs: Pour the eggs into the pan with the zucchini and stir.
-Lower the heat and gently cook the eggs, 3 to 5 minutes.
+Lower the heat and gently cook the eggs, 3-5 minutes, stirring occasionally.

-- Finish: Garnish the zucchini and eggs with fresh parsley.
+- Finish: Garnish the zucchini and eggs with fresh parsley if desired.

 Pro Tips

-- Use a cast iron pan, if possible: The zucchini will cook that much faster and more evenly.
+Use a cast-iron pan, if possible: The zucchini will cook faster and more evenly.
 I recommend the coated ones for easier cleaning.

 Variations & Substitutions

--Leave the skin on the zucchini if you’d like.
+-Peel the skin from the zucchini if you’d like.

 -Replace the zucchini with yellow squash.